Reception- Lion Cubs

 Writing

 We continue to encourage the children to be keen writers.
 At every opportunity, we encourage them to write in sentences, captions, cards, letters, etc. We promote full stops and the awareness of capital letters too.
+The children are keen writers.
+At every opportunity, we encourage them to write phrases and sentences that can be read by others.
+We have lots of writing aids around the classroom to help them do this.

 Read Write Inc R.W.I

-Using our programme RWI, daily activities will teach the children to 'Fred talk' read the word, learn 'special friends', read 'red words' (tricky words that cannot be sounded out) and spell the words they are reading.
+Using our phonics programme RWI, daily activities will teach the children to 'Fred talk'–read the word, learn 'special friends', read 'red words' (tricky words that cannot be sounded out) and spell the words they are reading.
 In addition, the children are learning to read and write short captions and sentences.
 Putting into practice the above, please continue to watch the R.W.I videos each week (set on Google Classroom).
 This will consolidate and practise the children's learning.

 Reading

 Please continue to read the material the children take home on a weekly basis.
-Plus, don't forget to do the RWI activities sent weekly on google classroom too.
+Plus, don't forget to do the RWI activities sent weekly on Google Classroom too.
 'Little as often' is the key.
 It is important that children practise their reading/sounds, and continue to share books with an adult and listen to an adult read to them.
 This not only strengthens their vocabulary but also develops their inference and prediction skills—all of which play a key role in fostering a lifelong love of reading.
 In addition, the children can access the online 'Oxford Owl' e-books, which also consolidates the level and support they are reading at.

 Speaking and Listening